Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/ble/attacks.md

 Broadcast fake BLE advertisements to simulate nearby devices or spoof Apple AirTags and other Find My devices.

+> **Wi-Fi impact:** Starting a BLE spam or spoofing session pauses the GhostNet AP until you run `stop` (or the task ends).
+Wi-Fi resumes automatically when BLE deinitializes.

 ## Prerequisites

 - GhostESP flashed device, powered on with a wireless antenna.